7 min read

 The company must recognize all revenue it receives over the duration of the contract.
 Seems simple enough, right?

 It is, but another factor some SaaS businesses fail to realize is that they have to average the expected lifespan of their customers.
-This helps you properly project ongoing revenue.
+This helps them properly project ongoing revenue.

 Rapid Write Up-1